Witty International School, Mumbai Successfully Held Fabfest and Ignite 2023 - www.lokmattimes.com

 Witty International School, Mumbai Successfully Held Fabfest and Ignite 2023

-PNN Mumbai (Maharashtra) [India], December 20: Witty International School, a renowned educational institution in Mumbai, recently organized two exciting ...
+Mumbai (Maharashtra) [India], December 21: Witty International School, a renowned educational institution in Mumbai, recently organized two exciting events – ...

 Fabfest, which was a two-day fest with a lot of footfalls, invited students from pre-primary to tenth grade to participate in the Pre-Christmas Annual Fest.
 The event was filled with fun activities, games, and entertainment for the students, along with opportunities for parents to join in the festivities.
 The fest aimed to spread joy and cheer among the students and their families as they celebrated the holiday season together.